Scipio Aemilianus: Personal character

 And Priam and his people shall be slain.

 And when Polybius speaking with freedom to him, for he was his teacher, asked him what he meant by the words, they say that without any attempt at concealment he named his own country, for which he feared when he reflected on the fate of all things human.
 Polybius actually heard him and recalls it in his history.

 In popular culture

 Scipio Aemilianus is portrayed as a young boy in the household of his adopted grandfather in the 1971 film Scipio the African.

 The name "Scipio" was used in the animated series, Code Lyoko in reference to the general's destruction of Carthage.
 He is also portrayed in the anime Drifters.
-His figure also appeared on Rise of Kingdoms games as one of the commanders that excelled at leading rallies.
+His figure also appeared in the game Rise of Kingdoms as one of the commanders that excelled at leading rallies.
+He is also mentioned in The Forever War by Joe Haldeman.